LinkedIn Summary Examples for Every Career Level

 Right now, I'm focused on the intersection of product-led growth and traditional demand gen. If you're a SaaS company trying to figure out how those two motions work together, we should talk.

-It opens with a clear professional identity (B2B marketer who cares about pipeline), backs it up with two stories that include real numbers, and closes with a specific area of interest.
+Why this works: It opens with a clear professional identity (B2B marketer who cares about pipeline), backs it up with two stories that include real numbers, and closes with a specific area of interest.
 A recruiter reading this knows exactly whether this person is a fit.

 Senior / Executive Summary Example